STUCK ON THE TOILET WITH CONSTIPATION | 6 GUIDELINES

-Patients use a broad range of symptoms to describe constipation, including being irregular, having hard stools, …as well as a need to strain or apply manual pressure.
+Patients use a broad range of symptoms to describe constipation, including being irregular, having hard stools, as well as a need to strain or apply manual pressure.

-The study also refers to defecation as it occurs using a neurologically series of muscle movements located in the rectum area.
+Defecation occurs using a neurologically series of muscle movements located in the rectum area.

 7. WHAT ELSE HELPS?